ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 In this post I am going to go into all the details of how Pipelines work in Haystack now, why they work this way, and what are its strenghts and weaknesses.
 This deep dive into the current state of the framework is also a premise to for my next post, where I am going to explain how Haystack 2.0 addresses this version's shortcomings.

-And if you think you already know how Haystack Pipelines works, give this post a chance: I might manage to change your mind.
+If you think you already know how Haystack Pipelines work, give this post a chance: I might manage to change your mind.

 ## A Bit Of History